nicholas-mainardi/NAXiPP/README.md

  * `RFC5280.h` : Header file where the syntactic error codes for the parser are defined, as well as all the necessary data structures to store the information contained in the digital certificate
- * `Usage.txt` : textual file which explains how to use the parser or to generate a new instance, altogether to what is required or needs to be installed
+ * `Usage.md` : textual file which explains how to use the parser or to generate a new instance from the predicated grammar, altogether to what is required or needs to be installed
  * `Makefile` : This Makefile shows how the parser generation and compilation can be automatized
 ##### -----END FILE LIST-----